nielsr2/P3-G306/STRUCTURE/readme.md

 pics

 # FUNCTION GUIDELINES

+* first param must image
 * must have boolean parameter to print the processed pictures in notebook

 # TODOS